GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Experiment

 \subsection{Ablation Study}

-To validate the effectiveness of the constructed datasets and the proposed RL algorithm, we select two representative tasks, SC and VG, using the UCM and RSVG datasets, respectively.
+To validate the effectiveness of the constructed datasets and the proposed RL algorithm, we conduct ablation studies on two representative tasks: SC and VG, using the UCM and RSVG datasets, respectively.

+Notably, to further analyze the activation of reasoning in task-specific scenarios, in addition to the standard SFT and RL stages, we additionally introduce reinforcement fine-tuning (RFT) with A$^2$GRPO on each dataset (denoted as GeoZero+RFT).
+Specifically, \textbf{RFT is performed only on the training split of each dataset, with no overlap with the evaluation data.} The detailed configurations of RFT are provided in Section~\ref{sec:rft_settings} of the supplementary material.

 \textbf{Training Paradigm.} We first examine the impact of different training strategies, as summarized in Table~\ref{tab:ablation_stage}.
-It can be observed that direct RL training (RL only) can indeed trigger reasoning generation ({ $\bullet$}).
-However, due to the lack of fundamental geospatial understanding without SFT training, the model suffers from severe hallucinations and extremely poor accuracy, even after subsequent RFT.
-In contrast, performing only SFT or SFT+RFT yields strong accuracy but fails to activate reasoning ({ $\circ$}).
-This can be attributed to the absence of CoT supervision in SFT and the limited scale and diversity of downstream datasets (compared with GeoZero-Hard) in RFT, which provide insufficient signals for reasoning to emerge.
-By incorporating the constructed hard-sample pool, GeoZero-Hard, into the SFT–RL training paradigm (GeoZero w/o RFT), the model not only maintains high accuracy but also successfully activates reasoning, demonstrating its ability to think from scratch.
-Furthermore, after applying RFT on downstream datasets (GeoZero w/ RFT), both reasoning consistency and task accuracy are further improved, demonstrating the effectiveness of our training paradigm in incentivizing reasoning and enhancing geospatial understanding.
+Direct RL training (RL only) can trigger reasoning generation ({ $\bullet$}).
+However, without SFT, the model lacks fundamental geospatial knowledge and performs poorly on challenging benchmarks (e.g., RSVG).
+Although RFT can partially recover accuracy, it still falls short of the SFT-RL pipeline trained with GeoZero-Hard.
+In contrast, SFT-only and SFT+RFT achieve strong accuracy but fail to activate reasoning ({ $\circ$}), likely due to the absence of CoT supervision in SFT and the limited scale and diversity of downstream training data (compared with GeoZero-Hard) in RFT, which provide insufficient optimization signals to induce reasoning.
+By incorporating the constructed hard-sample pool, GeoZero-Hard, into the SFT-RL paradigm (GeoZero w/o RFT), the model maintains high accuracy while consistently activating reasoning, indicating its ability to think from scratch.
+Further applying dataset-specific RFT (GeoZero w/ RFT) improves both task accuracy and reasoning consistency, validating the effectiveness of our training paradigm.

 \textbf{GeoZero-Hard.} We evaluate the impact of the constructed datasets, as shown in Table \ref{tab:ablation_data}.
 It can be observed that when RL training uses randomly selected data instead of hard samples, although the model performs well on the UCM dataset, it fails to generate reasoning texts, and the performance significantly decreases on the RSVG dataset.
 This suggests that the model struggles with reasoning on more challenging scenes when trained with random samples.
 After RFT, the model reactivates reasoning on the more challenging RSVG dataset, yet its performance remains to be further improved.
 These results highlight the importance of using hard samples during RL training to help the model engage in genuine reasoning from scratch.